frankthecr0c/bluefox_mono_ros/README.md

 ```

 **Note** Both the two files (.sh and the .tgz archive) must be in the same directory.
+**Note1** The installation script will ask to install other drivers:
+ - GEV_SUPPORT
+ - PCIE_SUPPORT
+ - U3V_SUPPORT

+   GEV and PCIE usually need thee the kernel to be recompiled, so if you want to avoid it skip the installation of them.
+If the script doesn't allow you to select, modify it changing the following parameters:<br>

+    GEV_SUPPORT=FALSE<br>
+    U3V_SUPPORT=TRUE<br>
+    PCIE_SUPPORT=FALSE<br>

 #### Testing the driver installation
 If the installation succeeded a folder called "mvImpac_Acquire" would be created on
 the /opt/ directory.